 The BFA is a professional degree with concentrated areas of specialization, so you will take more art courses than you would in a BA program.
 At UMass Dartmouth, you also have the advantages of a university education where you can diversify your studies and expand your career opportunities.
 Your BFA degree also provides excellent preparation for MFA programs and other graduate study.

 - apparel construction

 You'll enhance your skills in both design and production as you develop a portfolio of your work.
 For your senior capstone project, you will bring together all that you have learned and created—including your own collections for apparel and fashion.

-For the BFA in Fashion Design & Production, you'll complete 78 credits in courses related to your major, and 120 credits overall.
+For the BFA in Art + Design: Fashion Design, you'll complete 78 credits in courses related to your major, and 120 credits overall.

 Students can expect to find placement in the following positions after graduation: